CurtisLusmore/AwsCredentialsManager/README.md

 `-All` refers to all available profiles within the selected domain.
-There are also `-Iam`, `-Mfa` and `-AssumeRole` parameters as alternatives, to allow selection of the AWS profile via the Iam profile, the Mfa profile, or the role to assume.
+There are also `-Iam`, `-Mfa` and `-AssumeRole` parameters as alternatives, to allow selection of the profile via the related Iam or Mfa configuration, or the environment.
-Tab auto-completion is supported for these alternate parameters For example, you can type `Set-AwsProfile -Domain work -AssumeRole` and then press `Tab` and it will automatically suggest `dev` as a possible profile.
+Tab auto-completion is supported for these alternate parameters.
+For example, you can type `Set-AwsProfile -Domain work -AssumeRole` and then press `Tab` and it will automatically suggest `dev` as a possible profile.